artmetla/DejaView/docs/instrumentation/track-events.md

 }
 ```

-The `TrackEventConfig` field in Perfetto's `TraceConfig` can be used to
+The `TrackEventConfig` field in DejaView's `TraceConfig` can be used to
 select which categories are enabled for tracing:

 ```protobuf